ic-home icon Design resourcesThe Illustrator pen tool: tips and tricks

 Closing curved paths

 There are various scenarios and ways to close curved paths using Curve's Pen Tool.
-One way is to complete the shape by simply tapping once on the very first node you created.
+One way is to complete the shape by tapping once on the first node you created.

-Another way is to combine the Node and Pen Tool.
-This is useful if you have a current open path that you wish to close.
-First, you need to select the entire path using the Node Tool and activate the Pen Tool.
+Another way is to combine the Node and Pen Tools.
+This is useful if you have an open path that you wish to close.
+First, select the entire path using the Node Tool and activate the Pen Tool.

-After that, tap on one of the two Nodes you want to close.
-Once you do that, you can go ahead and tap on the other closing Node to close the path.
+After that, tap on one of the two nodes you want to close.
+Once you do that, tap on the other closing node to close the path.

 Ready to master the Pen Tool?